raspberrypilearning/kabaddi/en/step_5.md

 --- /task ---

 The rules of Kabaddi says that the player must tag opponents, but not get caught themselves.
-In our game, we will say that if more than one opponent is touching the player, they get caught.
+In this game; if more than one opponent is touching the player, they get caught.

 --- task ---